ryannealmes/chitchattychat/README.md

 ## Local setup

-I will flesh this out in time but for now a good start would be to install redis and mongodb and start them (this should probably get you most of the way there)
+I will flesh this out in time but for now a good start would be to install redis and mongodb and get the demons running (this will get you hald the way there)